learn-co-curriculum/dsc-svm-intro/README.md

-# SVM Introduction
+# Support Vector Machines - Introduction

 ## Introduction

-SVM stands for support vector machines.
-These are a type of classifier which modifies the loss function for optimization to not only take into account overall accuracy metrics of the resulting predictions, but aims to maximize the decision boundary between the data points.
-In essence, this further helps tune the classifier as a good balance between under-fitting and over-fitting.
+Support Vector Machine (SVM) is a type of classifier which modifies the loss function for optimization to not only take into account overall accuracy metrics of the resulting predictions, but aims to maximize the decision boundary between the data points.
+In essence, this further helps tune the classifier as a good balance between underfitting and overfitting.

-## Objectives

-You will be able to:

-* Define SVM
-* Give a high level overview of what SVMs are
-* Define and explain about Kernel Functions

 ## Support Vector Machines

 In addition to optimizing for accuracy, support vector machines add a slack component, trading in accuracy to increase the distance between data point and the decision boundary.
-This provides an interesting perspective which can help formalize the intuitive visual choices a human would make in balancing precision and generalization to strike a balance between over-fitting and under-fitting.
+This provides an interesting perspective which can help formalize the intuitive visual choices a human would make in balancing precision and generalization to strike a balance between overfitting and underfitting.

 ## Kernel Functions